 - Ensure that the user creating your Cloud DLP jobs is granted an appropriate predefined Cloud DLP Cloud IAM role or sufficient permissions to run Cloud DLP jobs.

 To scan BigQuery data, you create a Cloud DLP job that analyzes a table.
-You can scan a BigQuery table quickly by using the Scan with DLP option in the BigQuery GCP Console.
+You can scan a BigQuery table quickly by using the Scan with DLP option in the BigQuery Cloud Console.

 To scan a BigQuery table using Cloud DLP:

-Open the BigQuery web UI in the GCP Console.
+Open the BigQuery web UI in the Cloud Console.

 In the Resources secion, expand your project and dataset, and select the BigQuery table that you want to scan.